spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 with the regular signals.
 The function `midi` produces a normal signal.
 We can use it anywhere.

-There are usefull shortcuts that let us use a normal haskell strings:
+There are useful shortcuts that let us use a normal Haskell strings:

 ~~~{.haskell}
 readSnd :: String -> (Sig, Sig)